 Ultimate Guide to the Monte Alban Ruins

-The Zapotec ruins of Monte Alban sit high atop a large hill, just outside of bustling Oaxaca City.
-In a perfect defensive position, Monte Alban is one of Mexico’s most important ruins, as it was one of the first cities in Mesoamerica.
-It was a major seat of power for over 1,000 years, from 500 B.C. to roughly 750 A.D., with many ties to Mexico’s other famous site: Teotihuacan.
-Today, you can still witness many of the terraces & pyramids that were built here, & explore the region’s preeminent economic, political, social, religious, & cultural center.
-We’ll discuss everything you need to know as a visitor in this “Ultimate Guide to the Monte Alban Ruins in Oaxaca!”
+The Zapotec ruins of Monte Alban sit high on top of a large hill, just outside of bustling Oaxaca.
+In a perfect defensive position, these are some of Mexico’s most important ruins.
+Monte Alban was a major seat of power for over 1,000 years, from 500 B.C. to roughly 750 A.D. ~ with ties to Mexico’s other famous site: Teotihuacan.
+Today, you can still witness many of the terraces & pyramids that were built here, & explore the region’s former economic, political, social, religious, & cultural center.
+We’ll discuss everything you need to know as a visitor in this “Ultimate Guide to the Monte Alban Ruins!”

 Ultimate Guide to the Monte Alban Ruins by Oaxaca, Is Oaxaca Safe for Solo Travel?
 Girl Who Travels the World

-Standing on top of one of the many pyramids at historic Monte Alban.
-Its hilltop position gives you stunning 360 views of the entire Oaxaca City area.
+Standing on top of a pyramid at historic Monte Alban.
+Its hilltop position gives you stunning 360 views of Oaxaca.

 How to Get to Monte Alban from Oaxaca

-The quickest way to reach Monte Alban from Oaxaca City is by taxi, & it’s best to have the same driver pick you up (your hotel can likely arrange this).
+The quickest way to reach Monte Alban from Oaxaca City is by taxi.
+And it’s best to have the same driver pick you up (your hotel can arrange this).
 You can also take a group shuttle with other tourists, at prearranged pick-up times.
-Public bus is the least expensive ~ but my least favorite way to reach the ruins, as you still need to walk about 40 minutes uphill from the final bus stop.
+Public bus is the least expensive ~ but you’ll still need to walk 40 minutes uphill from the final bus stop.

 Oaxaca City